 After submitting the EBP Subbasin GSP to DWR in January 2022, the GSAs have focused on coordinating access arrangements and plans for monitoring of existing RMS wells, while planning for installation of new RMS wells.
-The new RMS wells are being partially funded under a Proposition 68 DWR grant award, and after property access is obtained and drilling contractors procured, will include up to 12 new monitoring wells at up to five different locations.
+The new RMS wells are being partially funded under a Proposition 68 DWR grant award.
 Information collected from the drilling, geologic and geophysical logging, groundwater quality sampling, and automated groundwater level monitoring, will help fill data gaps in the monitoring and conceptualization of the EBP Subbasin's hydrogeology and will improve understanding and management of groundwater in the Subbasin.
 Groundwater level data from these monitoring wells will be incorporated into groundwater elevation contour maps and hydrographs prepared for future Annual Reports.
 The EBP Subbasin GSP also describes additional monitoring wells planned for installation by 2027.